guptakansha/Word-Frequency-and-Book-Popularity/README.md

 Advanced Authentic Research project for Gunn High School 2017.
 Correlation between independently occurring words and popularity of books.

 ## Research Methodology
-Using supervised machine learning techniques by tagging the words (Classification) from a set of popular fiction books on different topics.
+Basic textmining including loading/cleaning text data and creating relational tables for parsed words.
+Using data stores on the web such as 'NRC emotions' data, and 'Category Variation' data for tagging the words (classification by Emotion Words, and Word Variations) from a set of popular fiction books on different topics.

 ### Analytics and Charts
 https://sites.google.com/view/aar-akanshagupta/home